stariq1995/SOL/doc/source/api.rst

 =======

-This describes APIs for manipulating different types of objects that SOL implements and uses, such as :py:class:`sol.topology.topologynx.Topology`, :py:class:`sol.topology.traffic.TrafficClass`, etc.
+This describes APIs for manipulating different types of objects that SOL implements and uses, such as :py:class:`sol.Topology`, :py:class:`sol.TrafficClass`, etc.

+.. py:currentmodule:: sol

+.. _topoapi:

 Topology
 --------

-.. py:currentmodule:: sol.topology.topologynx
 .. autoclass:: Topology
     :special-members: __init__
     :members: